 - Entries that are too long or without an abstract will not be considered.

 - Essays should be prepared for blind review and should follow guidelines for submissions to the British Journal of Aesthetics.

 - The file name should be the same as the essay title.

 - The covering email should include the name, institution and address of the author.

-- Candidates should supply evidence that they are eligible for the prize eg year attained PhD.
+- Candidates should supply evidence that they are eligible for the prize eg date attained PhD.

-- Essays will not be considered for the prize if they have been published elsewhere; if they been submitted to the BJA directly; or are currently under consideration by another journal or competition.
+- Essays will not be considered for the prize if they have been previously published; if they been submitted to the BJA directly; or are currently under consideration by another journal or competition.

 - No non-winning essay will be considered for publication in the BJA unless it is separately submitted to that journal after the competition.